 It’s a month since we arrived in Denmark and if you’re following on Instagram or Facebook you know that we’ve already done a lot of exploring round these parts.
-Meanwhile we’ve also been getting our heads around our new life and lifestyle; although we’ve yet to fully settle in, we’re already getting a sense of what Danish living is all about, and how well it’s going to suit us.
+Meanwhile, we’ve also been getting our heads around our new life and lifestyle; although we’ve yet to fully settle in, we’re already getting a sense of what Danish living is all about, and how well it’s going to suit us.
 Checking out local attractions has been interspersed with admin appointments, starting school and negotiating the local approach to Getting Things Done.
-(Spoiler alert: it’s different than the Congolese one…)
+(Spoiler alert: it’s different from the Congolese one…)

 So much of Danish living as I’ve seen it so far is just what you think it is, thanks to this country’s reputation as one of the happiest countries in the world, and that oh-so-popular idea of hygge.
 Some of it is more surprising.